pekingduck/emacs-sqlite3-api/README.md

 (sqlite3-reset statement-handle)
 ~~~
 Reset a prepared statement.
 Call this function if you want to re-bind
-the statement to new variables.
+the statement to new variables, or to re-execute the prepared statement
+from the start.
 ### <a name="3-8"/> sqlite3-last-insert-rowid
 ~~~el
 (sqlite3-last-insert-rowid database-handle)